ryantd42/NY-Legislative-Git/2023/S6410A-2023/bill.md

   April 18, 2023
   ___________

- Introduced  by  Sen.  RAMOS  -- read twice and ordered printed, and when printed to be committed to the Committee on Insurance
+ Introduced  by  Sens.
+RAMOS,  GRIFFO, SKOUFIS -- read twice and ordered printed, and when printed to be committed to the Committee  on  Insur- ance  --  reported  favorably from said committee and committed to the Committee on Labor -- reported favorably from said committee,  ordered to  first  and  second  report,  ordered to a third reading, passed by Senate and delivered to the  Assembly,  recalled,  vote  reconsidered, restored  to  third  reading, amended and ordered reprinted, retaining its place in the order of third reading

  AN ACT to amend the insurance law, the workers'  compensation  law,  the volunteer  firefighters' benefit law, the volunteer ambulance workers'